Best Indoor TV Aerial For Freeview In 2024

 This aerial promises a lot – a 50 miles range (from the transmitter), technology developed by a NASA scientist, Ultra Wide Band radio technology, 4G Filtering… it all sounds very impressive – but does it work?

 The short answer is Yes – this aerial works great, with a more-than-average number of users who got good reception with it.
-But it won’t do miracles – if the reception is bad in your house, and you’re far from the transmitter (don’t count on 50 miles) – you won’t get all the channels – just like it is with other aerials.
+But it won’t do miracles – as always, if the reception is bad in your house, and you’re far from the transmitter (don’t count on 50 miles) – you won’t get all the channels – just like it is with other aerials.

 Still, the RGTech Monarch 50 ticks all the boxes and has an excellent chance of giving you a large number of channels with good picture quality, and it’s flat and easy to place, with a long cable (4.5m) included.
+There’s also a stand included, if you prefer to place it next to your TV.

 This is a first-rate aerial that will give you excellent performance and build quality – the main reason it’s in 2nd place, is that it’s a bit more expensive.